phelluy/trsltx/README.md

 Here are a few tips for improved results:

 * Your initial .tex file must compile without any error, of course.
 Be careful, the LaTeX compiler sometimes ignores unpaired braces `{...}`, which `trsltx` will not accept.
+* If a part of your initial .tex file is not recognized by the parser, comment it, remove the temporary file and restart `trsltx`.
 * You can define fancy LaTeX macros, but only in the preamble, before `\begin{document}`.
 * Give meaningful names to your macros for helping the translator (e.g. don't call a macro that displays the energy `\foo`.
 A better choice is `\energy`!).
 * Don't use alternatives to the following commands: `\cite`, `\label`, `\ref`.
 Otherwise, the labels, refs and citations may be lost in translation.
 * Avoid using `%trsltx-split` in the middle of math formulas, `{...}` groups or `\begin ... \end` environments.
+* The parser `ltxprs`does not accept special characters (like `$` or `%`) in file names or url strings.
+It will fail even if the line is commented.
+A workaround is to define an alias without special character in the preamble.